 Even though the local residential real estate market in Vero Beach favors sellers at this time, sustaining the trend will be difficult going into next year, particularly after the selling season next spring.

 When the market comes to this juncture, it's common to cool off and develop more parity between buyers and sellers, with fewer properties going on to the market and fewer active buyers out to purchase houses.

-Presently, there is only 0.7 percent of homes in the Vero Beach area which are categorized as delinquent in their mortgage payments.
+Presently, there is only 0.7 percent of homes in the Vero Beach area are categorized as delinquent in their mortgage payments.
 Another 5.2 percent of homeowners faced negative equity situations, being underwater on their mortgages at this time.

 Therefore, there are few distressed properties on the market, which include short sale properties and foreclosures.
 These figures are not likely to change much in the coming year, not playing a significant role in 2020.

-Because of the above data an ongoing trends it's probable 2020 will have a good year for the residential real estate market in Vero Beach.
+Because of the above data and ongoing trends it's probable 2020 will have a good year for the residential real estate market in Vero Beach.
 This all means now is a good time to buy into the Vero Beach residential real estate market or sell, particularly in the coming year.

 The Importance of Using a Seasoned Real Estate Agent to Buy or Sell

 Buying or selling real estate involves a lot more than most people suppose, even if you’ve done it once before.
 You’ll have many responsibilities and once you’ve entered into a purchase agreement, you’ll be bound by a legal contract.

 What this means, contingencies aside is that you can’t simply back out of the deal if you change your mind.
 If you’re a buyer, you’ll lose your earnest money deposit at the very least.
 If you’re a seller, you’ll hurt your chances of selling to someone else because you’ll have a reputation for not being committed.
 In the worst-case scenario, you’ll be in legal jeopardy because of specific performance, which can cause a lawsuit.